 This article applies to PRTG Network Monitor 19 or later

 Filter Rules for Custom Packet Sniffing, xFlow, or IPFIX Sensors

 Note: For details (for example, additional rules), see PRTG Manual: Filter Rules for xFlow, IPFIX and Packet Sniffer Sensors.

-Filter rules are used for the include, exclude and channel definition fields of custom packet sniffer, NetFlow, sFlow, jFlow, and IPFIX sensors.
+Filter rules are used for the include filter, exclude filter, and channel definition fields of custom packet sniffer, NetFlow, sFlow, jFlow, and IPFIX sensors.